mtizim/to-arch/README.md

 ## How this script works

 The main difference of pure Arch and Manjaro is that they use different mirrors.
-Manjaro uses slightly old versions of a package for testing, so changing it to Arch mirrors is the first step.<br>Then the script deletes Manjaro-specific packages and Pacman configurations, and enables the multilib repository if it's commented out.<br>After that, the script performs a `pacman -Syyuu` so that the packages are updated and installs an Arch kernel.<br>Finally GRUB is updated to have Arch's theme and the distributor name is changed to `Arch`.<br>Finally DE-specific operations are performed to give a better polished result.
+Manjaro uses slightly old versions of a package for testing, so changing it to Arch mirrors is the first step.<br>Then the script deletes Manjaro-specific packages and Pacman configurations, and enables the multilib repository if it's commented out.<br>After that, the script performs a `pacman -Syyuu` so that the packages are updated and installs an Arch kernel.<br>Finally GRUB is updated to have Arch's theme and the distributor name is changed to `Arch` by installing `lsb-release` from the Arch Linux website.<br>Finally DE-specific operations are performed to give a better polished result.

 ## Unsupported Editions